 Non-sterling cash fee

-If you use your card to withdraw money from a cash machine, there is often a separate ATM fee on top of the non-sterling transaction fee.
+If you use your card to withdraw money from a cash machine, there's often a separate ATM fee on top of the non-sterling transaction fee.

-For HSBC customers there is a non-sterling cash fee of around 2 per cent (minimum £1.75) on withdrawals using a debit card.
+For HSBC customers there's a non-sterling cash fee of around 2 per cent (minimum £1.75) on withdrawals using a debit card.
 With a credit card the cash fee may be around 3 per cent (minimum £3).

 If you’re an HSBC Premier or Advance customer, you won’t be charged a non-sterling cash fee for using your debit card to withdraw money from an ATM abroad.